 Clients will demand change

-“In 12 to 18 months’ time it is going to be a question.
-When that happens, it starts to turn the dial, because asset managers want to have good answers.
+“In 12 to 18 months’ time, it is going to be a question.
+The manager research team will start asking asset managers about their ethnic mix, not only on BAME as a very broad category, but more specifically asking how many black senior employees they have.
+When that happens, it starts to turn the dial, because asset managers want to have good answers to those questions.
 If you are a smart asset manager you will figure that out,” says Konotey-Ahulu.

 He acknowledges we can’t “unkink the hosepipe” in a day, however, which is precisely why asset managers need to stay the course.
 It took a tragedy to shake the industry out of its complacency; it is crucial the momentum is not lost now.